Skip to main content

 7. Rest your voice

 If you're finding speaking painful, you should try to rest your voice as much as possible.
 It can be tempting to strain your voice in order to speak louder if tonsillitis swelling has quietened your vocal cords - avoid this when you can, as it may cause further damage.
-Sometimes, difficulty speaking is the sign of a complication - such as quinsy - so visit your doctor if this problem persists.
+Sometimes, difficulty speaking, or a change in your voice, are signs of a complication - such as quinsy.
+Visit your doctor immediately if there is a sudden change, or you feel more unwell.

 8. Increase home humidity